 7. Start investing now

 When you see the word investing, the Wolf of Wall Street might spring to mind.
 However, it’s not just Gordon Gecko who can benefit from investing.
-When done in a sustainable way, investing means that your money increases over time thanks to compound interest.
+Look at how you can get started with investing, including through stock market investments or micro-investing apps.

 9. Invest in your health

 It’s all too easy to put off health decisions until later.
 Take steps to budget for self-care so that you have enough money in your budget to look after your health.
 Prioritising your health protects your number one earning asset in life: you.